MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/migrate-pos-extension.md

 ---
-title: Migrating POS Extensions to the independent-packaging model
+title: Migrate a POS extension to the independent-packaging model
 description: This topic explains how to migrate POS extensions to the independent-packaging model.
 author: mugunthanm
 ms.date: 04/13/2021